pzawadzk/Behavioral-Cloning/README.md

 2. Steer wheels toward the center of the road;
 3. Record camera images (Fig. 2) and steering angles of 25 ${\textdegree}$ for about 1 second at low speed (about 1 mph).

-Total number of 300 data points were generated for the left and the right raod sides.
+Total number of 300 data points were generated for the left and the right road sides.
 <p>
 <img src="center_example.jpg" width="480" alt="Combined Image" /> <br>
     <em>Fig. 2.
 View from the central camaare when car is on shoulder.</em>